Enterprise application hosting and management system

 Note:

-The PaaS deployment model powered by ArcGIS Platform only supports custom applications built with the mapping APIs and SDKs.
+The PaaS deployment model powered by ArcGIS Location Platform only supports custom applications built with the mapping APIs and SDKs.
 Other applications listed below are supported in the SaaS, Windows/Linux, and Kubernetes deployment patterns.

 • Custom applications built with mapping APIs and SDKs are very common with this system pattern, as delivering focused apps and experiences to such a broad audience often demands customization.